 For a simpler nod to Greece, you could always grill burgers and serve them with Greek fries (thick-cut freezer fries tossed in olive oil, lemon juice, oregano, and parsley).
 And if you need to feed vegetarians?
-This Greek falafel burger recipe is easy, delicious, and only takes about 20 minutes!)
+This Greek falafel burger recipe is easy, delicious, and only takes about 20 minutes)!

 But if you want to go all out, try one (or more) of these 11 summer Greek recipes for your next outdoor dinner.

 A Mediterranean dry rub of paprika, cumin, and coriander gives this boneless roast leg of lamb a lovely perfume.
 The flavorful juices drip on potatoes, onion, and fennel as the lamb cooks on the spit.
-Get our Rotisserie Leg of Lamb recipe.
 (The same flavors will work for smaller lamb chops too.)